Tips for Leafleting

 Our Most Important Tip: Have Fun!

 Remember that one person can make a huge difference!
-The people you pass information on to will likely pass information on to others, causing a chain reaction.
-Even better, if you have a buddy or two (or three or four) to get out and leaflet with you it will guarantee a larger number of people reached, and it will also make the time spent leafleting more enjoyable.
+The people you leaflet will likely pass information on to others, causing a chain reaction.
+Even better, if you have a buddy or two (or three or four) to get out and leaflet with you it will guarantee a larger number of people reached and make the time spent leafleting more enjoyable.

-And don’t think that smiling and appearing up-beat has to be an act!
-Leafleting can be, and generally is, a very rewarding experience!
+Leafleting is generally a very rewarding experience!
 Who wouldn’t smile knowing that you’re making a positive impact for both animals and people alike?